chg60/DEPhT/README.md

 In theory, you're limited only by the number of files your Terminal will let you expand by using `*`.

-For Mac users who are uncomfortable with entering paths at the commandline, modern versions of MacOS let you drag files from a Finder window into the Terminal and will automatically populate the path in the Terminal for you.
+For Mac users who are uncomfortable with entering paths at the commandline, modern versions of macOS let you drag files from a Finder window into the Terminal and will automatically populate the path in the Terminal for you.
 Some Linux distributions may also support this kind of action.